Washington DC Accounting Schools

 Career Opportunities for Accounting Grads in Washington DC

-The Washington DC Department of Employment Services projects a steep 33.29% increase in accountant and auditor employment between 2008 and 2018, indicating the addition of 1,249 new job openings throughout this period.1 This favorable growth model surpasses the project growth rates for the surrounding states and the nation as a whole.
-Within the District of Columbia, federal bodies such as the US Securities and Exchange Commission, the Department of the Treasury, and the Department of Homeland Security offer numerous opportunities for those interested in federal accountancy and auditing.
-Additionally, a high concentration of large non-profit groups, including the headquarters of the Carnagie Endowment for International Peace, make Washington DC a promising place to begin a career in non-profit accountancy.
+Recent accounting graduates in Washington DC have a wide variety of career options in the governmental, non-profit, or private sectors.
+Federal bodies such as the US Securities and Exchange Commission, the Department of the Treasury, and the Department of Homeland Security offer numerous opportunities for those interested in federal accountancy and auditing.
+Additionally, a high concentration of large non-profit groups, including the headquarters of the Carnegie Endowment for International Peace, make Washington DC a promising place to begin a career in non-profit accountancy.
 The “Big Four” international accounting firms also all house large offices within the District and employ a number of CPAs and auditors.
 The diversity of organizations, firms, corporations and government bodies within this area make it a prime location to begin or expand an accountancy career.

 Washington DC Accounting Salary and Jobs by Metro Area